SBA Loan Interest Rates: The Essential Guide

 What are SBA Loans?

 SBA loans are made available through the US Small Business Administration (SBA).
-The SBA partially guarantees SBA loans, allowing lenders to offer high borrowing amounts at lower interest rates and longer repayment terms.
+The SBA partially guarantees SBA loans, enabling lenders to offer borrowers high loan amounts at lower interest rates and longer repayment terms.
 If the borrower defaults, the federal government pays for the guaranteed portion.

 There are multiple financing packages available within the SBA loan program.
 Small business owners apply to the specific loan program that meets their business needs.